AmpereComputing/terraform-oci-ampere-tensorflow/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

+# Demo Descriptions

+This terraform code supports two demos:
+* Object Detection And Classification (Latency Demo)
+* Image Segmentation (Throughput Demo)

+After completing the instructions of **"Launching A1 Shape With Terraform"** below, examine the IP address of the compute instance using Oracle Cloud Console.

+The demos run on Jupyter Notebook throught browser **(Please use Chrome for the best result)**

+## Latency Demo URL on port 7000 ##

+* Point browser to http://<instance ip>:7000
+* Click folder "mldemos"
+* Click "ssd_mobilenet_v2"
+* Click "detect_video_altra.ipynb".
+The kernel script is displayed.
+* Click Run.
+* The video should be displayed on the brower with the detection results.

+## Throughput Demo URL on port 8000 ##
+* Point browser to http://<instance ip>:8000
+* Click folder "mldemos"
+* Click "image_segmentation"
+* Click "oxford_pets_image_segmentation_altra.ipynb".
+The kernel script is displayed.
+* Click Run through the last kernel cells.
+* It will take a minute or two to process all the images.
+The FPS is displayed with selective images and results.

+# Lauching A1 Shape With Terraform

 ## Description

-Terraform code to launch a Ampere A1 Shape on Oracle Cloud Infrastructure (OCI) Free-Tier with a Tensorflow workload running via Docker
+Terraform code to launch a Ampere A1 Shape on Oracle Cloud Infrastructure (OCI) Free-Tier with a Tensorflow DEMO workload running via Docker.

 ## Requirements